The probabilistic world: Fermions

 \paragraph*{Non-diagonal operators for local observables}

 The momentum operator $\hat{P}$ for the one-particle state of the two-dimensional Weyl-Ising model is a first example for a local observable that is not represented by a diagonal operator in the occupation number basis.
 We will encounter in sect.~\ref{sec:time_local_subsystems} and \ref{sec:local_observables_and_non_commuting_operators} further examples of local observables for which the associated operators are not diagonal.
 This will include time derivatives of local observables that can be expressed as functions of occupation numbers.
+Since the expectation values of observables corresponding to non-diagonal operators $\widehat{A}(t)$ can still be computed from the time-local probabilistic information in the density matrix $\rho'(t)$ one needs a generalization of the concept of local observables.
+In contrast to the narrow definition of classical time-local observables as functions of the occupation numbers $n_{\gamma}(t)$ at a given time $t$ we extend the concept of time-local observables to suitable statistical observables.
+We briefly sketch here the notion of generalized local observables of ref.~\cite{CWPT,CWIT}.

 We postulate that generalized local observables $A(t)$ have an associated symmetric operator $\hat{A} (t) = \hat{A}^\tp (t)$.
 The possible measurement values are the eigenvalues of the operator $\hat{A}(t)$, and the expectation value obeys

+We use eq.~\eqref{eq:CQ28} now as a general definition of the expectation value of generalized time-local observables that do not necessarily have fixed values for the configurations of Ising spins at $t$.
+There is no longer a restriction to one-particle states or a particular complex structure.
 Similar to the expectation value \eqref{I1} in classical statistics the expectation value \eqref{eq:CQ28} is first of all a definition.
 One has to investigate the consistency of this definition and its consequences.
 We want to know under which conditions this definition of the expectation value is compatible with standard probabilistic properties of observables.

 We will encounter many examples where $A$ is an observable that can be constructed from the Ising spins at different $t$.
 Its possible measurement values are then determined by the values in the overall state given by spin configurations for all times, and the expectation value is given by the classical statistical rule in terms of the overall probability distribution.
 If expectation values of such observables can also be computed from the local probabilistic information contained in $\rho'(t)$, one can show that there exists an associated symmetric operator $\hat{A}(t)$ and eq.~\eqref{eq:CQ28} holds for the expectation value.
 For all these cases the rule \eqref{eq:CQ28} indeed follows from the three basic axioms for classical statistical systems.
 We are interested here in the question if eq.~\eqref{eq:CQ28} has to hold on general grounds.